KiraResari/ceal-chronicler-f/Protocol.md

   - [ ] Name
 - [ ] Editing a field causes the contents to change from that point in time onward, until it is edited again
   - [ ] The exceptions are First and Last Appearance, which are logically always the same within a character
+  - [ ] It is possible to jump back and forth to points in time where a field's value has been edited
 - [ ] Allows complete deletion of existing characters (with warning)
+- [ ] While in the Character View, Points in Time at which the character does not exist should be greyed out in the time bar

 ### Technical